scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 This guide explains how to configure database properties in helm charts for Scalar DL deployment.

-## Steps

-### Create Kubernetes Secrets
+## Create Kubernetes Secrets

 Kubernetes Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
-This method is highly recommended for handling credentials in the production environment.
+This optional method is highly recommended for handling credentials in the production environment.

-You should create a Secret object.
-The key to store the username should be db-username and the key to store the password should be db-password.
+You need to create a secret object with `db-username` and `db-password` to store the username and password of the underlying database.

 ```
 # Cosmos DB